Satyam3976/Edgistify_BlogPost/README.md

-Step 4 : You will need to run Backend & Frontend seperately!u will need to run Backend & Frontend seperately!
+Step 4 : You will need to run Backend & Frontend seperately!

 	    In the first terminal where directory is Edgistify_BlogPost run the command npm start